AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-04-0.md

 - AEM Site output generation fails when the **Delete Orphan Site** option is enabled.
 (15896)
 - The edit functionality is not working when adding files to the Map Collection.
 (15813)
 - In the JSON output, metadata from DITA map or topics fails to propagate to the JSON output files.
 (15713)
-- Native PDF publishing fails when renaming the preset.
+- Native PDF publishing fails while renaming the preset.
 (15662)
 - The **sourcePath** property is incorrect on the published AEM site output.
 (15502)
 - The language variables selection and customization are not working properly in the Native PDF Output Preset.
 (15399)
 - Native PDF generation fails when using a template with a large stylesheet or layout.
 (15344)